codex-team/codex/docs/development.md

 ![](assets/create-a-new-github-app.png)

 After registering an application you will be redirected to app's settings page.
-Get there `Client ID` and `Client Secret` params and put then into the `APP_ID` and `APP_SECRET` fields in `oauth.php` on 30 and 31 lines.
+Get there `Client ID` and `Client Secret` params and put then into the `APP_ID` and `APP_SECRET` fields in `oauth.php` on lines 30 and 31.

 ```
 ...